If you buy something through a link on this page, we may earn a small commission. How this works.

 Harpagophytum procumbens: Also known as devil’s claw, wood spider, or grapple plant, this herb comes from South Africa and is related to sesame plants.
-Some research has shown it may have anti-inflammatory properties.
+Some older research from 2011 has shown it may have anti-inflammatory properties.
 Various brands are available to purchase online.

-Hyssop: Thisis mixed with other herbs, such as licorice, for the treatment of some lung conditions, including inflammation.
-The essential oils of hyssop can lead to life-threatening convulsions in laboratory animals.
-Caution is advised.
+Hyssop: People can mix this plant with other herbs, such as licorice, for the treatment of some lung conditions, including airway inflammation.
+However, the hyssop essential oil has led to life threatening convulsions in laboratory animals, so caution is necessary.

-Ginger: This has been used for hundreds of years to treat dyspepsia, constipation, colic, and other gastrointestinal problems, as well as rheumatoid arthritis pain.
-Ginger may be purchased online in supplement form.
+Ginger: People have long used ginger to treat dyspepsia, constipation, colic, and other gastrointestinal problems, as well as rheumatoid arthritis pain.
+Ginger is available fresh in groceries or online in supplement form.

 - olive oil